-Level I pediatric trauma center
+Level I pediatric trauma care center

-At a Level I pediatric trauma center, we handle the worst-of-the-worst injuries and traumas.
-As a Level I pediatric trauma center, we’re verified by the American College of Surgeons—allowing us to provide the highest level of care for critically injured patients 24 hours a day, 365 days a year.
+At a Level I pediatric trauma care center, we handle the worst-of-the-worst injuries and traumas.
+As a Level I pediatric trauma care center, we’re verified by the American College of Surgeons—allowing us to provide the highest level of care for critically injured patients 24 hours a day, 365 days a year.
 And, we have services, resources and staff specializing in pediatric medicine at our fingertips to ensure every child receives the best care, whether they’re coming from the scene of an accident or being transferred from another site.

 What is a trauma injury?